-Miette Hot Springs are located in Jasper National Park, and are famous for being the hottest springs in the Rocky Mountain region.
-The water can reach temperatures of 127 degrees Fahrenheit (53 degrees celsius), but cools down during its descent down the mountain, and into the pools.
+Miette Hot Springs is located in Jasper National Park and are famous for being the hottest springs in the Rocky Mountain region.
+The water can reach temperatures of 127 degrees Fahrenheit (53 degrees Celsius), but cools down during its descent down the mountain, and into the pools.
 These specific springs are also filled with minerals such as calcium, sulfate, sodium, magnesium, and bicarbonate.

 Banff Upper Hot Springs is one of the most famous in Canada.
-Tucked into the wilderness and perched on Sulpher Mountain, this little piece of heaven has everything needed for visitors to enjoy, and is the perfect place to be after exploring nature and wilderness in Alberta.
+Tucked into the wilderness and perched on Sulpher Mountain, this little piece of heaven has everything needed for visitors to enjoy and is the perfect place to be after exploring nature and the wilderness in Alberta.
 The waters are filled with natural minerals, and are well known for their ‘healing powers.’

 Takhini Hot Pools are located in Whitehorse and are filled with minerals, such as iron and magnesium, that give it a tint of red.
 These pools are surrounded by trees, making it easy for visitors to become one with the world around them.

 These hot springs are also the home to the famous hair freezing competition, taking place in Canada every February; people will wet their hair until it completely freezes, then it is shaped to amazing shapes and hairstyles to be judged and viewed by visitors.

 Canada is huge, filled with adventure and natural beauty just waiting to be explored.
 Besides the dozens of hot springs the country has to offer, it offers rare sights unlike anywhere else in the world.
 There is more coastline than any other country in the world, along with mountain ranges, arctic lands, and glaciers.
 There are national parks filled with lakes, forests, and even a small desert.